-They often have special deals or discounts (look at the top of the website; currently 15% off).
-Get a gift card and let them pick out their perfect gift (great option for teens and college students, because you probably don’t know what they really want).
+They often have special deals or discounts (look at the top of the website).
+Get a gift card and let them pick out their perfect gift (great option for teens and college students).

 Holiday Art and Craft Fairs: Find other amazing local items at Local Craft and Holiday Fairs around here – we have a huge list!